Skip to Content

 The rocks you can expect to find on Lake Michigan beaches include septarian, granite, gabbro, agates, geodes, mudstones, siltstones, sandstone, schist, gneiss, diorite, basalt, chalcedony, Petoskey stones, horn corals, chain corals, Charlevoix stones, puddle stones, serpentine, dolomite, and more.

-Some basalt rocks on Lake Michigan beaches include ophitic basal stones, which look like light-colored snowflakes, or vesicular basalt stones, which are textured.
-If more than half of the rock has deep pits, they are identified as scoria stones.
+Some basalt rocks on Lake Michigan beaches are ophitic basal stones, which resemble light-colored snowflakes, and vesicular basalt stones, which are textured.
+If more than 50% of the rock contains deep holes, it is classified as scoria.

-Amygdaloidal basalt stones are also expected on Lake Michigan beaches.
-These stones have tiny holes filled with minerals giving the rock an unusual look.
-Basalt rocks that don’t have empty pits are called basalt porphyry and are among the rarest stones.
+Amygdaloidal basalt stones are also predicted on Lake Michigan’s shores.
+These stones feature microscopic holes filled with minerals, giving them a distinctive appearance.
+Basalt rocks without empty holes are known as basalt porphyry and are among the rarest stones.

-The presence of minerals filling these cavities varies, with some reportedly finding olivine-filled basalt stones, which gave them a greenish look.
+The presence of minerals filling these spaces varies, with some reports of olivine-filled basalt stones with a greenish appearance.

 TIP: The types of rock on different beaches worldwide depend on a particular area’s geological and geomorphological history.
 Check out common rocks on beaches in the article below: